-- Deductions may be made when the employee is absent from work for a day or more for personal reasons, other than sickness or accident (partial-day absences must not result in a deduction). - Deductions may be made for absences of one day or more caused by sickness or disability if the deduction is in accordance with a "bona fide sickness or disability plan."
-For example, if an employer has a bona fide sick leave program, and an exempt employee has exhausted all sick days, deductions can be made for additional full day absences from work due to sickness.3
+- Deductions may be made when the employee is absent from work for a day or more for personal reasons, other than sickness or accident (partialday absences must not result in a deduction). - Deductions may be made for absences of one day or more caused by sickness or disability if the deduction is in accordance with a "bona fide sickness or disability plan."
+For example, if an employer has a bona fide sick leave program, and an exempt employee has exhausted all sick days, deductions can be made for additional full day absences from work due to sickness.2 - Employees on approved FMLA leave need not be paid for full or partialday absences. - An employer is not required to pay the full salary in the employee's initial or terminal week of employment.
+Instead, the employer may pay a proportionate part of an employee's full salary for the time actually worked in said weeks. - Deductions may be made for unpaid suspensions of one or more full days imposed in good faith for infractions of workplace conduct rules pursuant to a written policy applicable to all employees. - Deductions may be made for penalties imposed for infractions of "safety rules of major significance."

-3 Note, however, than an employer can still implement partial-day deductions from an employee's leave allowance without jeopardizing salary status so long as the partial-day deductions are not taken out of an employee's pay.
-For example, if a salaried employee is given ten days of sick leave per year, the employer will not affect the exemption status merely by docking the sick leave allotment in 15 minute increments for partial-day absences.
+2 Note, however, than an employer can still implement partial-day deductions from an employee's leave allowance without jeopardizing salary status so long as the partial-day deductions are not taken out of an employee's pay.
+For example, if a salaried employee is given ten days of sick leave per year, the employer will not affect the exemption status merely by docking the sick leave allotment in 15-minute increments for partial-day absences.
 In this situation, the employee's actual pay is not affected, just how much sick leave remains after a partial-day absence.